connorpekovic/GraphicsRenderingEngine/README.md

 This source code for a computer graphics rendering engine written in C++.
 This program impliments some of fundementels of computer graphics.
 Notable contents are listed below.
-The jist of this program is that it renders a collection of primitives using the University of Utah style old school transformation pipeline described in the file above named 'High level overview' .
+The jist of this program is that it renders a collection of primitives using a transform-clip-view graphics pipeline described in the file above named 'High level overview'.
 This is a direct rendering computer graphics engine as opposed to a ray tracing computer graphics engine.
 For more information about the language, visit this courses [homepage](http://graphics.cs.niu.edu/).

 **Noteable 2D algorithms**